Rain-8/Pofd-and-Dqfd/README.md

     ├── pofd_vs_dqfd.py           # Script for comparison between POfD and DQfD ├── pofd.p                    # Pickle file storing POfD-specific data
     ├── pofdv2.py                 # Implementation of the POfD algorithm
-    └── README.md                 # Documentation describing the repository and how to use it
+    ├── README.md                 # Documentation describing the repository and how to use it └── requirements.txt          # To be installed in specified versions
 ```
 We try to obtain the results demonstrated in POFD for cartpole environment.